General & Family Dentistry

 We use dental inlays and overlays to repair teeth with moderate to severe decay, or cracked and fractured teeth.
 They are ideal if there’s too much damage or decay in the tooth structure to allow successful treatment with a white filling.
 As with all minimally invasive dentistry, inlays and overlays allow us to conserve more of the patient’s original tooth structure.

-Crowns - also known as caps - are dental restorations used to protect the functionality of natural teeth that have become badly damaged, broken or cracked.
-A crown is also an ideal solution if the tooth structure has become significantly weakened by an especially large filling or extensive decay.
+Dental crowns - also known as caps - are dental restorations used to protect the functionality of natural teeth that are badly damaged, broken or cracked.
+A crown is also an ideal solution if the tooth structure has become significantly weakened by an extensive filling or extensive decay.
+Crowns are bonded over the damaged tooth and protect the outer surface.

 Dental bridges are restorations designed to 'bridge the gap' between teeth, where one or more teeth are missing.
 Bridges can restore your smile, enable you to speak, eat and chew properly, maintain the shape of your face and prevent your remaining teeth from drifting and moving into the gap.
 Held in place by dental cement, this functional and cosmetic treatment is effective and long-lasting.